vikashg/amazon-bedrock-agents-healthcare-lifesciences/README.md

+# Research agents for LifeSciences with Amazon Bedrock Agents

+Explore the following components:
+## Agent catalog
+Library of specialized agents for different R&D workflows
+## Multi-agent collaboration
+Framework for agent collaboration and knowledge sharing.
+End to end example for cancer biomarker discovery
+## Deployment
+One-click deployment of infrastructure and interactive interface for human-agent chat
+## Evaluation
+Methods for assessing agent performance and result quality.
+End to end example for cancer biomarker discovery

-# Accelerate analysis and discovery of cancer biomarkers with Agents for Bedrock
+# Multi-agent collaboration example: Accelerate analysis and discovery of cancer biomarkers with Agents for Bedrock

 **Note: Biomarker Agents can now be deployed with Bedrock multi-agent collaboration in your AWS account!